rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Project Maturity

-This plugin is considered to be **experimental yet stable and suitable for production use**.
+This plugin is considered to be **experimental yet fairly stable and reasonably suitable for production use**.
 It had a few issues and one fundamental problem fixed in its ~ 18 months of existence.
 It is known to work reasonably well for some users.
 It also has known limitations (see a section below),